nohoemood/nohoemood/README.md

 I enjoy bridging the gap between declarative and imperative UI frameworks.

-If an interface concept pops into my head, chances are I'll code it in Swift and make it work seamlessly.

 My core tech stack includes Swift, SwiftUI, UIKit + CoreAnimation, Foundation and Combine.

 My technical focus covers networking, multithreading (GCD, async/await), and structuring applications using MVC and MVVM architectures while adhering to SOLID principles.